The Susan Parish Collection of Photography

 Mollie Quemates in Sepia

-Mary also collected Indian made baskets which were donated to the Kittitas County Museum in Ellensburg.
+Mary also collected Indian made baskets shown in some of her portraits which were donated to the Kittitas County Museum in Ellensburg.